-You can, of course, prepare basmati rice in the ordinary manner, via simmering it, or cooking it in a rice cooker, but if you want to experience it in all its aromatic glory, the pilaf method is the only way to go.
+You can, of course, ordinarily prepare basmati rice, via simmering it or cooking it in a rice cooker, but if you want to experience it in all its aromatic glory, the pilaf method is the only way to go.

 Sautéeing the rice beforehand contributes greatly to fluffiness as it coats each grain with oil, which in turn helps prevent sticking.
 The high heat of the oil also imparts a toasty flavor and helps bring out more of the rice's nuttiness.

 Similarly, cooking it in the oven ensures that the heat envelops the pot evenly, rather than with stovetop cooking, where the heat comes from directly underneath, causing the grains to stick to the bottom of the pot.